 So fog computing involves many layers of complexity and data conversion.
 Its architecture relies on many links in a communication chain to move data from the physical world of our assets into the digital world of information technology.
 In a fog computing architecture, each link in the communication chain is a potential point of failure.

 Edge computing simplifies this communication chain and reduces potential points of failure.

-In edge computing, physical assets like pumps, motors, and generators are again physically wired into a control system where the PAC automates them by executing an onboard control system program.
-Intelligent PACs with edge computing capabilities collect, analyze, and process data from the physical assets they’re connected to—at the same time they’re running the control system program.
+In edge computing, physical assets like pumps, motors, and generators are again physically wired into a control system, but this system is controlled by an edge programmable industrial controller, or EPIC.
+The EPIC automates the physical assets by executing an onboard control system program, just like a PLC or PAC.
+But the EPIC has edge computing capabilities that allow it to also collect, analyze, and process data from the physical assets it's connected to—at the same time it's running the control system program.